Pangani River: Geography

 One source of the river rises in Kilimanjaro, about 120 mi from the sea.
 Known as the Lumi in this area, its course runs through Lake Jipe.
 The other is at Mount Meru in the west and is known as the Kikuletwa.
 Like all African rivers, its depth varies with the season.
 The river is highest around May and lowest around October.
+Another source is the Saunyi River in Kilindi District.